DAISHINKAN7/Email_Classification_PII/README.md

 cp /path/to/your/dataset combined_emails_with_natural_pii.csv
 ```

+## Dataset Requirement

+**Important:** The dataset file `combined_emails_with_natural_pii.csv` must be placed in the root directory of the project.

+- Dataset is not included in this repository due to size constraints
+- Download the dataset from [source link] and place it in the project root folder
+- Ensure the filename is exactly `combined_emails_with_natural_pii.csv`

 ### Analyzing the Dataset

 Before training the model, you can analyze the dataset to understand its structure: